department-of-veterans-affairs/va-mobile-app/VAMobile/documentation/gettingStarted/Metrics/Dashboards/Maintenance.md

 1. Complete the steps in the [Steps to gather and record app store data section](#steps-to-gather-and-record-app-store-data)
 2. Review the [monthly dashboard](index.md) and confirm the board is operating properly post-data updates.
 Make adjustments if needed.
 3. Posted in DSVA Slack channel #va-mobile-app-analytics that the updates are complete for the prior month and tag the following stakeholders:
-    * Mobile app POs: Rachel Han and Ryan Twell
+    * Mobile app PO: Ryan Thurlwell
     * Mobile app Product Manager:  Becca Tupaj
     * VA Communication stakeholders: Michelle Correll and Ty Brettnacher

 Typically, the Slack update should also include a post that details: